pradeep3sep/interviewquestion/README JavaScript.md

 **Rule 7)** IFFE ( inherits "this" of `global object` in `function declaration` and `lexical scope` in `arrow function`)

-In an Immediately Invoked Function Expression (IIFE), the `this` keyword behaves differently depending on how the IIFE is invoked and the execution context.
-Here's a breakdown:

 1. **Global Context (Non-strict mode & Strict mode)**
    - Example:
      ```javascript